Authorised biosecurity and nature conservation officers

 Approved Persons are authorised on the basis of their competency and training to deal with LRFABs without the requirement for a specific approval under the MPA.

-The authorised officers may also supply LRFABs to rural landholders and their employees who are classified as approved persons (see Table 1) to carry out baiting activities on landholder’s property.
-Chapter 3 of the Poisons Regulation details requirements for supplying LRFABs to a landholder as part of a coordinated baiting program.
+The authorised officers may supply LRFABs (fresh and shelf stable baits) to rural landholders and their employees or agents, who are also classified as approved persons (see Table 1) to carry out baiting activities on landholder’s property.
+Chapter 3 of the Poisons Regulation details requirements for supplying LRFABs to a rural landholder.

 Table 1 - Approved Persons - Rural landholders